Optimal Execution and Macroscopic Market Making: Introduction

-In view of the optimal execution problem, our main contribution lies in the `generalization' of the permanent price impact.
-Note that the permanent impact describes the effect of trading activities on the price, and in turn the price is largely determined by how market makers requote their limit orders.
-Inspired by this, we study the game including both liquidity takers and liquidity providers.
-Rather than employing an exogenous permanent impact function, such effect is implicitly incorporated in the quoting strategies of market makers.
-Generally speaking, if $g$ is some permanent impact functional and $\delta$ is a quoting strategy, we intend to
+For the optimal execution problem, our main contribution is the introduction of an \textit{endogenous permanent impact}.
+Permanent impact captures how trading activity affects prices, and prices in turn depend on how market makers requote their limit orders partially.
+Motivated by this feedback loop, we model a game between liquidity takers and liquidity providers, in which permanent impact is not imposed exogenously but emerges from market makers' quoting strategies.
+Specifically, if $g$ is some permanent impact functional and $\delta$ is a quoting strategy, we replace the classical term

-Here, process $P$ stands for the reference price and $v$ represents a trading strategy.
+in market-price modelling.
+Here, the process $P$ stands for a reference price and $v$ represents a trading schedule.

-From the market-making perspective, this paper introduces a more comprehensive game framework among market makers.
-Originating with works \cite{ho1981optimal} and \cite{avellaneda2008high}, market making has been modelled as an optimization problem to address the following issues: (1) diminishing profit margins with increasing transaction frequency, and (2) escalating risks as inventory diverges from zero.
-While \cite{campi2020optimal} explores a hidden Markov chain model for more realistic order flows, and \cite{jusselin2021optimal} delves into clustering and long memory properties using general Hawkes processes, both of them consider order flows as an exogenous component.
-Moreover, recent works such as \cite{luo2021dynamic} and \cite{cont2022dynamics} have embraced a game-theoretic approach to market making, examining how transaction frequency is influenced by competition among market makers, given exogenous order processes.
-Our contribution lies in the endogenicity of the order flow, which strategically interacts with the market makers.
+From the market-making perspective, this paper introduces a more comprehensive game framework among market makers by incorporating \textit{endogenous order flows}.
+Building on the literature initiated by \cite{ho1981optimal} and \cite{avellaneda2008high}, market making has been modelled as an optimization problem addressing two main issues: diminishing profit margins as transaction frequency increases, and rising inventory risk as positions deviate from zero.
+While \cite{campi2020optimal} models more realistic order flows via a hidden Markov chain and \cite{jusselin2021optimal} captures clustering and long-memory effects with general Hawkes processes, both treat order flow as exogenous.
+Recent game-theoretic studies (such as \cite{luo2021dynamic}, \cite{cont2022dynamics}, and \cite{guo2024macroscopicmarketmakinggames}) analyse how competition among market makers affects the quoting strategies, whereas the order flow continues to be modelled exogenously.
+Our contribution is to endogenize the order flow so that it interacts strategically with market makers within the game.